blue-oil/blueoil/runtime/README.md

-# Import model with dlk library
+# Import model with blueoil converter

-- Choose a model to try from blueoil/dlk/examples/
+- Choose a model to try from configs/examples/
-   - for example: classification/lmnet_quantize_cifar10
+   - for example: classification or object_detection
-- make libdlk_x86.a with reference blueoil/dlk/README.md
+- make `libdlk_x86.a` with reference docs/converter/overview.md
-- put libdlk_x86.a & meta.yaml to blueoil/runtime/examples/
+- put `libdlk_x86.a` & `meta.yaml` to blueoil/runtime/examples/

-# Build blueoil static lib
+# Build blueoil static library
 ```
 $ mkdir build
 $ cd build
-# You can set `DLK_LIB_DIR` environment.
+# Set `DLK_LIB_DIR` to specify the directory of libdlk_x86.a` & `meta.yaml`.
 $ DLK_LIB_DIR=`pwd`/../examples/ cmake ../
 $ make
 $ make install